bitcoin-s/bitcoin-s/docs/contributing-website.md

 This command first generates Scaladocs, then invokes `docs/docusaurusPublishGhPages`, which in turn compile our mdoc files, build the site and push them to GH pages.

+Before running those commands, you might have to change a few constants in `siteConfig.js`.
+These are specifed in the comments of that file.